Admin-7/Mr-Robot-techniques/Gitter.md

 The AnarchoTechNYC CTF room on Gitter is a private channel used by the collective's [CTF](https://github.com/AnarchoTechNYC/CTF) team members.
 The [[CTF team]] is a semi-private cybersecurity study group that coordinates educational [[hacking challenges|InfoSec#ctfs-and-hacking-games]] and participates in security competitions.
 It is a beginner-friendly team that focuses on education, autonomy, and skill sharing, not necessarily scoring points or winning prizes.

+### CTF room welcome message

+Our Gitter chat room is configured to show the following "Welcome message" to users who join. ([It looks something like this](https://github.com/jupyter/jupyter/issues/175#issue-161476981).)

+> 📝 Please do try to keep this text synchronized with the actual welcome message in the room. :) ❤️

+Not all chatters can change the welcome message.
+If you can't, and you'd like to propose a change to it, you're welcome to edit the text below:

+> This is [AnarchoTechNYC](https://github.com/AnarchoTechNYC/CTF/#readme)'s [Capture The Flag team](https://ctftime.org/team/34635) chat channel.
+We use this room to coordinate activity during [CTF competitions](https://github.com/AnarchoTechNYC/meta/wiki/InfoSec#ctfs-and-hacking-games) and for general cybersecurity practice chatter.
+>
+> Please remember that this is *not* really a "secure" channel, so:
+>
+> * **No requests for illegal activity.** Please don't make it easy for the State's agents to entrap you.
+> * **No badjacketing.** Please do not do the State's work for them. ([Read more about badjacketing](https://twincitiesgdc.org/badjacketing/).)
+> * **Abide our Social Rules.** Please, no feigning surprise, no well-actually's, and no back-seat driving.
+[Read more about our three lightweight social rules and general social expectations](https://github.com/AnarchoTechNYC/meta/wiki/Social-rules).
+>
+> Basically, keep the conversation focused on technical matters. :)

 # Other rooms

 Our work often overlaps with the work being done by [[our friends in other collectives|Accomplices and allies]].
 Some of these other groups also use Gitter, so you'll find conversations are sometimes fragmented across multiple rooms.
 A few of these other rooms are listed here for your convenience: